jindrichmynarz/dissertation/parts/geocoding.md

 The geo-coordinates were reprojected from EPSG:5514 coordinate reference system (CRS) to EPSG:4326 to improve their interoperability, since the latter one is a de facto standard CRS on the Web.
 We loaded the data into our RDF store and ran a SPARQL Update operation to match the geo-coordinates to postal addresses via the names of regions and municipalities.

-In order to geocode other postal addresses, we built an Elasticsearch-based geocoder using the Czech addresses data, covered in the [@sec:czech-addresses].
+In order to geocode other postal addresses, we built an Elasticsearch-based geocoder using the Czech addresses data, covered in [Section @sec:czech-addresses].
 We decided not to use an existing solution for several reasons.
 Some existing services for geocoding have restrictive licenses.
 For instance, the results of the Google Maps Geocoding API can be used only in conjunction with displaying the obtained geo-coordinates on a map from Google Maps.^[<https://developers.google.com/maps/documentation/geocoding/policies#map>]